 - Shopfronts which are of architectural and historic interest should be retained.
 The council will expect a high standard of design in new and altered shopfronts, blinds and security measures.
-Where new shopfronts are proposed they should: - (a) Create a fascia and shop window which is in character with the building itself, the upper floors and the surrounding street scene; and - (b) Be correctly proportioned and be designed in an architectural style appropriate for the building and its context; and
+Where new shopfronts are proposed they should: - (a) Create a fascia and shop window which is in character with the building itself, the upper floors and the surrounding street scene; and - (b) Be correctly proportioned and be designed in an architectural style appropriate for the building and its context; and architectural and historic interest and to ensure that new shopfronts are carefully designed to reflect the character of the building and its context.

-- (c) Not result in a needless loss of architectural features; and - (d) Not introduce 'house styles' and materials which are out of character with the building and its surroundings. - 2.
-Where a shopfront with historic significance and value survives there will be a presumption in favour of its retention.
+- (c) Not result in a needless loss of architectural features; and - (d) Not introduce 'house styles' and materials which are out of character with the building and its surroundings. - Where a shopfront with historic significance and value survives there will be a presumption in favour of its retention.
 If a new shopfront will form part of a group of original historic shopfronts its design should complement their character and quality.